tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 Only exception is the phantompeak, the software used for estimating the fragment length that can be used by MACS2.
 Phantompeak tools is included as a separate software.

-We recommend to run the pipeline from a different location than pipeline path, like below:
+For running the pipeline on your bam files, we recommend to run the pipeline from a different location than pipeline path, like below:

 ```bash
 snakemake -s PATH_TO_PIPELINE/Snakefile --use-singularity --use-conda --cores=20 -p --singularity-args="-B /DATA:/DATA" &> run.log